Staff profile - Kate Fitz-Gibbon

 |Phone:||+61 3 92446281 +61 3 92446281|

-Dr Kate Fitz-Gibbon is a lecturer and early career researcher in Criminology at Deakin University.
+Dr Kate Fitz-Gibbon is a Lecturer in Criminology at Deakin University.
 Kate researches in the area of legal responses to lethal violence and the effects of homicide law and sentencing reform in Australian and international jurisdictions.
 This research is undertaken with a key focus on issues relating to gender and justice, and has been informed by over 100 interviews conducted by Kate with members of the Australian, English and American criminal justice systems.

 Kate has published the findings of her research in high impact criminology and law journals and has presented at national and international criminology conferences.
 Kate has also advised on homicide law reform reviews in several Australian jurisdictions.